sahildharod/sahildharod.github.io/_publications/2024-12-08-paper-title-number-2.md

 ---
-title: "WikiDO : A New Benchmark Evaluating Cross-Modal Retrieval for Vision-Language Models"
+title: "Constrained Best Arm Identification in Grouped Bandits"
 collection: publications
-category: conferences
+category: preprints
 # permalink: /publication/2009-10-01-paper-title-number-1
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 # date: 2009-10-01
-venue: 'The Thirty-Eighth Annual Conference on Neural Information Processing Systems'
+venue: 'arXiv Preprint'
 # slidesurl: 'http://academicpages.github.io/files/slides1.pdf'
 paperurl: 'https://neurips.cc/virtual/2024/poster/97785'
 # citation: 'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---
-This paper is published in NeurIPS 2024
+This paper is an extension to the SPCOM 2024 paper with the same title.
+I've continued the work of my seniors and provided upper and lower bounds to the problem while the SPCOM paper only provides analytical guarantees.
+Currently, we have uploaded the updated version on arXiv.